libplctag/libplctag/README.md

 * make parts of the library optional.
 If you do not need DF1, you should not need to have the code.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.

+Current work is starting on version 2.0 of the library.
+As before, our goal is to keep API changes to an absolute minimum and if there are any, keep them purely to additions.
+The 2.0 series will be focused around internal changes and supporting multi-tag reads and AB implicit (IO) messages.

 History